jacen92/pi-gen/README.md

 This tool was forked to be able to build a custom image ahead of a minimal official raspbian image.
 All raspberrypi packages (update-config, raspi-config, python-gpio) are available in images.
-Rigth now it takes 770MB in sd card and 35MB in RAM (tested on rpi3), bluetooth and wifi are enabled.
+Right now it takes 770MB in SD card and 35MB in RAM (tested on rpi3), bluetooth and wifi are enabled.
-The QEMU mode modify the final image to be used with Qemu but not with a real rpi, in this case the image have the suffixe -qemu.img and can be used with the custom kernel from `https://github.com/dhruvvyas90/qemu-rpi-kernel` (tested with kernel-qemu-4.4.34-jessie).
+The QEMU mode modify the final image to be used with Qemu but not with a real rpi, in that case the image have the suffixe -qemu.img and can be used with the custom kernel from `https://github.com/dhruvvyas90/qemu-rpi-kernel` (tested with kernel-qemu-4.4.34-jessie).
-If INSTALL_NODEJS is set then nodejs V4.0 will be install with npm.
+If INSTALL_NODEJS is set then nodejs V4.0 will be installed with npm.

 ## Dependencies